 Think Venice is only for couples on romantic vacations?
 I dare you to think again.

 Venice seems to be a hit or a miss with most people.
 A lot of visitors downplay this infamous city, claiming it’s too touristic, too expensive, or even too fake.
-I disagree.
+I disagree completely.

 The kindness that the locals have always shown me blows me away, especially since Venice is such a touristic city.
 My first visit I expected to be snubbed; to be seen as just another North American visitor infiltrating their city.
 I was so wrong.

-I got off to a bit of a rocky start when I took the wrong vaporetto to my B&B, and when we arrived back at Piazale Rome the young man driving noticed that, over an hour later, I was still on board.
+During my first visit, I got off to a bit of a rocky start when I took the wrong vaporetto to my B&B, and when we arrived back at Piazale Roma the young man driving noticed that, over an hour later, I was still on board.
 Not only did he help me figure out where I was going, but he actually walked me to the correct vaporetto, worried I would be confused since things were under construction.

-In a city full of couples and families, my single status did mean I stuck out a bit, but based on my experience, it did way more good than harm.
-I’ve spent a total of about a week in Venice in the past two years, and not once was I harassed by the men.
-Something a girl really learns to appreciate, especially after non-stop harassment in Florence and Rome.
+In a city full of couples and families, my solo status does mean I stick out a bit, but based on my experience, it did way more good than harm.

 As for sight-seeing, well everything around you is amazing.
 You don’t need to pay to go into specific attractions to be awed, just take a walk.
 As an Indiana-Jones enthusiast, I was pretty happy to stumble upon this building below.
-Recognize it?
+Do you recognize it?

 Easily Accessible With Lots of Day Trips